samvera-labs/geomash/README.md

     gem 'bplgeo'

-The following needs to be obtained for optimal configuration.
+The following options can all be configured.
 If any of these are skipped, those resources won't be available.

     Bing API key: http://www.bingmapsportal.com

     geonames API account: http://www.geonames.org/login

-    TGN API account: ???? (believe it will be available free soon)

     Mapquest API key: http://developer.mapquest.com/web/products/open
     (NOTE: Recommended to skip this API key.
 I can't get reliable / good results.
 I've left in support just in case